bytedance/go-tagexpr/binding/README.md

 - If no position is tagged, try bind parameters from the body when the request has body,
 <br>otherwise try bind from the URL query
 - When there are multiple tags, the order in which to try to bind is:
-  - path
+  1. path
-  - query
+  2. query
-  - header
+  3. rawbody
-  - cookie
+  4. form
-  - form
+  5. protobuf
-  - json
+  6. json
-  - protobuf
+  7. header
-  - rawBody
+  8. cookie